Brad Jenkins (American football)

 Brad Jenkins (born c.
-1954) is a former American football player and coach.
+1953) is an American former football player and coach.
+He served as the head football coach at Kansas Wesleyan University in Salina, Kansas from 1987 to 1995, compiling a record of 49–40.

 Playing career

 Jenkins played tight end for the Nebraska Cornhuskers from 1972 through 1975.
-He was drafted into by the Tampa Bay Buccaneers in the 13th round of the 1976 NFL Draft, but never played a regular season game in the National Football League (NFL).
+He was drafted into by the Tampa Bay Buccaneers in the 13th round of the 1976 NFL draft, but never played a regular season game in the National Football League (NFL).

 Coaching career

 Jenkins was the 18th head football coach at Kansas Wesleyan University in Salina, Kansas and he held that position for nine seasons, from 1987 until 1995.
 His coaching record at Kansas Wesleyan was 49–40.

+Jenkins also coached for Fort Hays State under Jeff Leiker.